 Planning to move?

-These elements, combined with its geographical location, climate, cultural heritage, safety and solid education, make living in Spain and Andalucia a truly safe bet.
+Andalucia’s geographical location, favorable climate, rich cultural heritage, safety and robust educational opportunities, make living in Spain and Andalucia a compelling choice.

 LuvInland gives you the top 11 facts why considering moving to Andalucia: